mehCake/luraph-deobfuscator-py/README.md

 for visual inspection.
 Dead branches introduced by opaque predicates are pruned during this analysis.

+VM execution is protected by a configurable instruction budget (default 50,000 steps) and an execution timeout (default five seconds) so adversarial payloads cannot hang the tool.
+These limits apply both when the VM is invoked from the CLI and when helper utilities such as ``utils.decode_virtual_machine`` run standalone payloads.

 ## Examples

 The `examples/` directory contains sample obfuscated scripts used by the test